 I used things like wall stickers to brighten up rooms, knowing they’d peel off with no damage when I left.
 I also used the velcro hanging strips that peel off the wall when you’re finished with them to hang some photos.
 I bought a nice bright rug, pretty kitchen accessories and lots of fairy lights and candles to make my house feel more like mine.
 And there was no sign of any of them when I moved out because they’re all totally temporary.

 Raise issues with the landlord

 If there’s a problem with something in the house, go straight to the letting agency or landlord for them to fix it.
 This stops you getting annoyed with problems but more importantly stops the problems getting worse.

 Pay your rent IN FULL and ON TIME

 My ex felt that paying rent wasn’t his top priority-it’s why he’s an ex.
 I made sure the rent, and then all of the other bills, were paid in our joint house before I did anything else.
 I worked overtime to cover fun money for myself, which usually got spent on his share of the rent when he didn’t give it to me.
 Fun times!

-*This post was written in collaboration with Homelet, but all thoughts and opinions are my own
+*This post was written in collaboration with Homelet, but all thoughts, opinions and my renting rules are my own.